Vyral/base-template/_posts/2019-07-23-learning-about-dental-hygiene-with-rachael-blackwell.md

 2:10—The story behind her business venture selling AP-24 toothpaste

-4:34—About AP-24 toothpaste and how you can achieve the desired results from it
+4:34—About AP-24 toothpaste and how you can achieve your desired results from it

 5:40—How you can contact Rachael if you’d like to try it yourself